afsaa/afsaa/README.md

 ## Hi there and welcome! 👋

-I´m a _systems and computing engineer_ specialized in **web development**, I´m passionate about tech💻, personal finance💰, sustainability💚 and sports🏀.
+I´m a _systems and computing engineer_ specialized in **frontend development**, I´m passionate about tech💻, personal finance💰, sustainability💚 and sports🏀.

 - 💼 I’m currently looking for a **new job opportunity**
 - 🌱 I’m learning about **copywritting and storytelling**